iterative/dvc.org/content/docs/studio/get-started.md

 > Project settings must be configured if you are connecting to a non-DVC
 > repository, if your metrics are in some custom files, if you are connecting to
 > a monorepo, or if your metrics are in cloud or other remote storage.
 However,
 > you can configure the project settings after the project has been created.
-So,
+So
 > you can `Skip and Continue` now.
 Refer to the [Project Settings] section for
 > more details.
->
-> [project settings]: /doc/studio/user-guide/projects/project-settings

 You should now see that a project has been added in your dashboard.